The Rochester Educational Tradition

 State of the Art Ambulatory Curriculum

-We adopted a "6+2" Block Model in June of 2014 [add/update Block Model link here and wherever else it is].
+We adopted a "6+2" Block Model in June of 2014.
 In a “6+2” block structure there is a 2-week long ambulatory block after every 6 weeks of “usual rotations” throughout residency.
 Within the ambulatory blocks residents have concentrated ambulatory experiences in their own continuity clinics, in subspecialty clinics, and quality improvement.
 There is also a dedicated education half day per week in the ambulatory blocks.
 In contrast, continuity clinics are removed from the “usual rotations,” which allows residents to focus on their inpatient and elective experiences.

 Our residents have indicated that switching into the block model has markedly improved their experiences in their continuity clinic, in ambulatory subspecialty training, on the floor teams' continuity, on education, and on their quality improvement training.
 We surveyed our residents before and after adopting our Block Model.
 Some survey highlights include:

 - Overall Satisfaction with Ambulatory Training Improved: 86% of our interns (who experienced their first year in the Block structure) agreed with the statement “I am very satisfied with my training in ambulatory medicine.”
 In a survey of our R2s and R3s (who lived in both structures), 87% answered “strongly agree” to the following statement: “overall I prefer the Block Model structure over the old structure (1/2 day per week clinic).”

 - Ability to Focus on Ambulatory Education Improved: Before the Block Model, only 29% of residents agreed that they were able to focus on their outpatient education while in the clinic; in the Block Model, 90% agreed with the same statement.